Skip to contents

 Continuous Treatments

-For continuous treatments, this method estimates the generalized propensity scores and weights using optim() using formulas described by Fong, Hazelett, and Imai (2018).
+For continuous treatments, this method estimates the generalized propensity scores and weights using optim() using a modification of the formulas described by Fong, Hazlett, and Imai (2018).
+See Details.

 Longitudinal Treatments